 The Luther College chapter of Psi Chi received its charter in 1990.
 The chapter annually inducts new members during the spring semester.
 Students who meet the minimum qualifications for membership are encouraged to complete a membership application form and submit this to the chapter during the spring semester membership drive.
 Students who receive an invitation to membership are inducted into the Society at the annual induction ceremony.
 The Luther College chapter of Psi Chi has inducted 368 new members since 1990.

 The chapter is operated by student officers and a faculty advisor.
-The 2010-11 officers were:
+The 2019-20 officers are: